Babe Ruth's called shot: Origins of the called-shot story

-Ruth's second home run in Game 3 of the 1932 World Series might have been a mere footnote in history had it not been for reporter Joe Williams, a respected but opinionated sports editor for the Scripps-Howard newspapers.
-In a late edition the same day of the game, Williams wrote this headline that appeared in the New York World-Telegram, evoking billiards terminology: "RUTH CALLS SHOT AS HE PUTS HOME RUN NO. 2 IN SIDE POCKET."
+On the day of the game, Joe Williams, a sports editor for the Scripps-Howard newspapers, wrote a headline for a late edition of the New York World-Telegram, evoking billiards terminology: "RUTH CALLS SHOT AS HE PUTS HOME RUN NO. 2 IN SIDE POCKET."
 Williams' summary of the story read: "In the fifth, with the Cubs riding him unmercifully from the bench, Ruth pointed to center and punched a screaming liner to a spot where no ball had been hit before."

 The wide circulation of the Scripps-Howard newspapers most likely gave the story life, as many read Williams' article and assumed that it was accurate.
-Several days later, other stories appeared stating that Ruth had called his shot, a few even written by reporters who were not at the game.
+Several days later, other stories appeared stating that Ruth had called his shot, a few written by reporters who were not even at the game.
 The story was likely to meet with acceptance among the public, who were aware of Ruth's many larger-than-life achievements and his well-publicized fulfilled promise to sick child Johnny Sylvester that he would hit a home run.

-Some contemporary newspaper accounts, including that of famed writer Damon Runyon, from the day of the game mentioned that Ruth simply gestured toward the Cubs' vocal dugout after each pitch with the current count: "He engaged in brisk repartee with the Cubs, and the fans.
+Some contemporary newspaper accounts from the day of the game, including that of writer Damon Runyon, mentioned that Ruth simply gestured toward the Cubs' vocal dugout inhabitants after each pitch with the current count: "He engaged in brisk repartee with the Cubs, and the fans.
 He made gestures with his hands in case his voice was not heard."
 Others, such as that of William McCullough of the Brooklyn Times-Union, intimated that Ruth may have indeed signaled a home-run gesture: "With the count 2 and 2, Ruth motioned to the Cubs' dugout that he was going to hit one out of the park, and when a low curve came floating down the alley, he swung with all his powerful body."